 During the summer, super-chilled liquid within your mini-split AC attracts the heat energy inside your home.
 Then, it simply transports that heat energy outside—making your house feel cool.

-In other words, there’s no need to “create” cold air—the ductless mini-split system works to move the heat to another place.
-Magic!
+In other words, there’s no need to “create” cold air because the ductless mini-split system makes the hot air disappear, like magic!
+Voila!

-There’s more great news in all of this, too: Because transporting heat energy takes far less energy than producing heat energy, mini-splits can be up to 3 times more efficient than a traditional HVAC system combo of an air conditioner and boiler or furnace (3).
+Because transporting heat energy takes far less energy than producing heat energy, mini splits can be up to 3 times more efficient than a traditional HVAC system combo.

-Therefore, on moderate days, there’s no need for a mini-split AC unit to run its compressor at full speed—so it won’t.
+Therefore, on moderate days, there’s no need for your system to run its compressor at full speed—so it won’t.
 It’ll adjust to use exactly the amount of energy required.
 No more, no less.

-(Traditional AC systems, meanwhile, usually employ basic two-stage compressors or even one-stage compressors—which simply switch on and off.
-While these basic compressors do their job, they waste a lot of energy… and money.)
+(Traditional AC systems, meanwhile, have two-stage or one-stage compressors that simply switch on and off.
+While these basic compressors do their job, they can waste a lot of energy.)

-That’s a bigger deal than you might think, too, since duct losses can be responsible for up to 30% of your air conditioner’s energy consumption.
-(4)
+That’s a bigger deal than you might think, too, since duct losses can be responsible for up to 30% of your air conditioner’s energy consumption (3).

 Advantages and disadvantages of a mini-split AC system

-It’s all well and good to know how mini-splits work (and who doesn’t love to impress their friends with HVAC technology knowledge?).
-But how do you know if they’re right for your home?
+It’s all well and good to know how mini splits work, but how do you know if they’re right for your home?

 Here’s a quick list of the pros and cons, but we’ll dig into each one of these advantages and disadvantages below.